ISL 2020-21: Lacklustre midfield a concern for Antonio Habas as ATK Mohun Bagan face the FC Goa challenge | Goal.com

 60.3% - @atkmohunbaganfc made only 252 passes on MD1(a league-low), completing 60.3% of them – the worst ratio amongst all teams on MD1 of this @IndSuperLeague campaign.
 Astray. #SCEBATKMB #HeroISL #LetsFootball pic.twitter.com/bV37YWx0Zu— OptaJeev (@OptaJeev) November 27, 2020

-They have mostly played with two banks of four where McHugh and Javier Hernandez are more involved in chasing down the opposition rather than building up their team's play.
+The Mariners have mostly played with two banks of four where their creative midfielders are more involved in chasing down the opposition rather than building up their team's play.
 The opposition is having a free run around the centre circle once they bypass the initial press and are putting pressure on the defence.
+They are lacking the presence of a defensive midfielder who will break attacks and regain possession.

 Against FC Goa, this could prove costly for the Green and Maroon brigade.
 With players like Alberto Noguera and Edu Bedia in their ranks, the Gaurs definitely have the firepower to take control of proceedings and push back Bagan into their defensive cocoon.